Plan Your Visit

 The Tomāto Tomäto Cafe, located on the main floor of the museum, serves lunch and dinner entrees, including pizza, sandwiches, salads, soup, and macaroni and cheese, as well a variety of treats and healthful snacks.
 There also are Starbucks coffee drinks available.
 See the menu here.
 Note: the café stops serving food one hour before the museum closes.

 Visitors may also bring in their own snacks to the museum.
-On weekends, seating in the museum café is reserved for visitors who make a purchase at the café.
+Seating in the museum café is reserved for visitors who make a purchase at the café.
 Visitors are welcome to rest and have an outside snack in our public areas.
 Food and drinks are not allowed in the exhibit areas.

 Do you have quieter spaces for resting, nursing, etc.?